softprops/np/README.md

 Please post any issues or ideas you have to [np's issues](https://github.com/softprops/np/issues)

-If you like rolling up your sleaves, feel free to fork and create a feature branch
+If you like rolling up your sleeves, feel free to fork and create a feature branch

 Doug Tangren (softprops) 2011-12